FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/custom_protocol_slave.rst

 .. centered:: Figure 17.3-1 Board Communication Manual Configuration

+First, configure the IP address of the Entalk board.
+If left blank, the board will use the default IP: 192.168.0.100 for startup configuration.
+Currently, IP configuration only applies to EIP and CC-link protocols.
+For PN protocol, the IP is assigned by the PLC master station scanning slave devices.

+.. note:: After changing the IP address on the page, you need to load the slave mode for the changes to take effect.

 Select the required mapping functions for DI, DO, and AO (see Appendix 1).
 The parameters are defined as follows:

 - DI (Robot Control): The robot slave accepts external input signals and executes the mapped functions.